-Stacey Bailey is the director of communications at The Kavli Foundation.
+Stacey Bailey is the director of communications and prizes at The Kavli Foundation.
 She is an experienced communications strategist who has worked as a partner and advisor to senior executives and employees at all levels to advance an organization’s mission and purpose.
 Stacey has held leadership positions at communications agencies and nonprofits and led award-winning programs and communications campaigns on behalf of organizations globally.

 In her current role, Stacey sets the brand and communications strategy for the foundation and its areas of giving, oversees employee engagement and internal communications, and manages the team responsible for foundation and program events.
 She also collaborates with departments on communicating and rolling out foundation-wide projects and practices.